ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-Coral Hairstreak is found statewide, but is less common in the rich mesic forested areas of western Massachusetts.
-It is most numerous on the coastal plain, especially on Cape Cod and Martha’s Vineyard.
+Coral Hairstreak is found statewide.
+In 1992-2013 it was reported from 88 of the 351 town in Massachusetts (Map 17).
+It is less common in the rich mesic forested areas of western Massachusetts, and most common on the coastal plain, especially on Cape Cod and Martha’s Vineyard.

 Mello and Hansen (2004: 36) say that Coral Hairstreak is “widespread across Cape Cod,” although “not seen in large numbers.”
-They suggest Crane WMA in Falmouth and Wellfleet Bay WS as two good viewing locations.
-Pelikan (Vineyard checklist 2002) ranks it as Uncommon, along with Banded and Striped Hairstreaks, on Martha’s Vineyard, in comparison to Edwards’ Hairstreak, which is Common there.
-For Nantucket, MBC records, the Atlas, and older museum specimens confirm Coral Hairstreak’s presence, but the numbers appear to be low.
+The Martha's Vineyard checklist (Pelikan 2002) ranks it as Uncommon, along with Banded and Striped Hairstreaks, in comparison to Edwards’ Hairstreak, which is Common there.
+For Nantucket, BOM-MBC records, the Atlas, and older museum specimens confirm Coral Hairstreak’s presence, but the numbers appear to be low.
 The only recent report is a single individual photographed by E. LoPresti on 8/21/2011.
 With recent increases in the growth of black cherry on the island, the numbers seen there may increase ( LoPresti 2011).

 Broods and Flight Period